ParkinsonLab/Architect/README.md

 If you are not using a supercomputer, please consider doing the following:

-	- running the individual EC annotation tools using the template scripts in scripts/individual_enzyme_annotation, then running Architect separately.
+	- Running the individual EC annotation tools using the template scripts in

+	scripts/individual_enzyme_annotation, then running Architect separately.
 	- Only commenting out line 1 of TEMPLATE_run_reconstruction.sh.

 Results from individual enzyme annotation tools can be separately specified for use by Architect.
 For this, please concatenate the main results from each tool into a single file, while ensuring that you remove any headers from the files.